|

 I publish under MA BIBLIOTHÈQUE, a small press based in London, and books may be seen on the publications page here, as well as here: https://mabibliotheque.cargo.site/MA-BIBLIOTHEQUE

-Do see also the website of Documents d'Artistes Bretagne, which has a very nice dossier on my work in English and French, soon to be made up to date.
+Do see also the website of Documents d'Artistes Bretagne, which has a very nice dossier on my work in English and French.

 There is an interview in NOUVELLES de l'ESTAMPE, Revue du Comitié national de la gravure française, Centre National du Livre, Paris, 2015: Sharon Kivland, ‘Le temps logiques’, by Véronique Gorzccynsk